Deltaximity/portfolio-v4/src/data/content/hotspot-app.md

 On a personal note, I found the app so effective and intuitive that I kept coming back to it.
 Its seamless functionality truly underscored the purpose it was designed to serve.

 ## Room for Future Enhancements
-While the feedback has been positive and there's wasn't any stability issues, we did encounter a major issue with updating the images in the frontend.
-The limited time for testing and marketing had led the team into a crunch time, and the app couldn't reach a large enough user base.
-Of course, this is the first iteration of the app and there will be more future updates from the team.
-These experiences have provided valuable insights for future improvements.
+While the feedback was positive and there was no stability issues, we faced a major problem with updating images in the frontend.
+Due to limited time for testing and marketing, the app couldn't reach a large enough user base.
+This is the first iteration, and there will be more future updates.
+These experiences have provided valuable insights for me and future vision of Hotspot.

 # Conclusion
-The Hotspot app has emerged as a vital digital solution for enhancing the annual job fair at Karlstad University.
-By addressing the unique challenges faced by students, companies, and the Hotspot team, the app streamlines the process of connecting students with the right companies, while also reducing the logistical burdens traditionally associated with the event.
+The Hotspot app streamlines the annual job fair at Karlstad University by connecting students with companies and reducing logistical burdens.
+Despite limited marketing and a small user base, early feedback confirmed its effectiveness.
+I found the app compelling and continued using it during the event.

-Despite limited marketing time and a modest initial user base, early anecdotal feedback has confirmed the app’s effectiveness.
-Students appreciated its intuitive design and quick access to essential information during the tight 5.5-hour event.
-Personally, I found the app so compelling that I continued using it, a testament to the thoughtful design and purposeful functionality behind it.
+Developed from scratch, the project showcased

 Developed from scratch using an agile approach, the project showcased careful planning, strategic technology choices, and close collaboration between us developers and the team members.
 This process not only met immediate needs but also laid the groundwork for future enhancements.